 Please click here to view Spring Learning in Owl.

-In the Autumn term, Owl class read many stories with familiar settings.
-We read Peace at Last, The Tiger that Came to Tea and Six Dinner Sid.
-We also focused on the author Julia Donaldson and really enjoyed reading different stories by her including The Gruffalo, Monkey Puzzle and Room on the Broom.
+In the Autumn term, Owl class read stories with familiar settings which included ‘Peace at Last’, ‘The Tiger that Came to Tea’ and ‘Six Dinner Sid’.
+We also read books by the author Julia Donaldson and really enjoyed all of the different stories she has written, which included ‘The Gruffalo’, ‘Monkey Puzzle’, ‘The Snail and the Whale’, ‘The Gruffalo’s Child’ and ‘Room on the Broom’.
 We practised using character voices when reading aloud to bring the stories alive.
-We used these stories to write recounts, character descriptions, letters, diary entries, instructions and potions.
+We used these stories to write recounts, character descriptions, letters, diary entries, instructions, invitations and potions.

 In Maths, we practised counting in 2s and 10s and counting in ones, forwards and backwards from different starting numbers.
-We sung songs to help us remember our number bonds to 10 and related these to number bonds to 20 and related subtraction facts.
+We sang songs to help us remember our number bonds to 10 and related these to number bonds to 20 and related subtraction facts.
 We learnt how to use part-part-whole models to solve missing number problems.
-We used different 2D shapes to create animal pictures and learnt how to tell the time for o’clock and half past times.
-We really enjoyed maths week where we based our learning around the book Handa’s Surprise and we dressed up as characters from the story too.
+We sorted 2D and 3D shapes, explained the criteria we had used and spoke about their properties.
+We learnt how to tell the time for o’clock and half past times.
+We really enjoyed maths week where we buddied up with Year 2 to solve word problems by using bar modelling.
+We also dressed up as ‘Times Table Rockstars’.